I Want To...

 - Other Outreach Activities

-The department partners with the Red Cross to offer several blood drives throughout the year.
-Blood drives will held:
+The Community Relations Department partners with the Red Cross to offer several blood drives throughout the year.

 Burn prevention educational materials and promotional items are provided at community events, health fairs, festivals and exhibits.